mia-platform/crud-service/docs/50_Writable_Views.md

 To address the problem mentioned in the previous section, CRUD Service provides a feature called _writable views_.
 This type of views are **limited** on what can actually be written back to the source collection and they require the adoption a specific format for lookup fields.
 However, the benefit is that they allow to **change lookup references** on the source collection using the same interface of the view endpoint.

 _Writable views_ feature can be enabled per CRUD Service view by setting the property `enableLookup` to `true` in the view definition model.
-This allows the service to create expose further `POST`, `PATCH`, and `DELETE` routes in addition to a view existing `GET` endpoints.
+This allows the service to expose further `POST`, `PATCH`, and `DELETE` routes in addition to a view existing `GET` endpoints.
 These new routes gives the caller the possibility to add, change or delete records on the source collection using the view data model.
 In particular:

 - `POST`: allow adding a new record on the source collection
 - `PATCH`: allows editing the lookup fields on the source collection